PHO 136B - 2001 (25989) Las Vegas Document NLV BLDG A 1744 Protz

 Download appropriate materials before class meets.
 Information on all Course Projects, exercises, due dates, reading assignments, as well as many helpful resources will be available on the course website.
 The instructor may clarify or change an assignment if necessary via the website.
 You are responsible for all information on the website, so you will need to check it at least once a week.

 Evaluation and Assessments: Grades will be determined by performance, practical application of knowledge and student attendance.
-These factors will be assessed by your weekle image uploads to Canvas, Facebook posts, comments on Facebook, contest entries, FotoFest Participation, B&C Show and Final Project.
+These factors will be assessed by your weekly image uploads to Canvas, Flickr, comments on Flickr, contest entries, MediaFest Participation, and Final Project.

 •No work done/created for a paying job will be accepted.